 HRT (estrogen plus progestin) is associated with an increased risk of developing breast cancer, blood clots, stroke, and dementia (including Alzheimer’s disease).

 IS HORMONE TESTING HELPFUL?

 Hormone levels fluctuate vastly throughout the month and even throughout the day.
 Their levels are dependent on everything you do - what you eat, whether you exercise, your nutrient stores, and your mindset.
 With that being said, a baseline blood test can certainly be helpful as a starting point for monitoring therapy.
 Most experts will prefer testing blood or serum hormone values over saliva.

 Getting a full picture of your current hormone levels, as well as reviewing any symptoms you’re currently experiencing, will help your physician or healthcare provider determine your ideal, customized dosage.
 Every woman will require different hormones, different amounts, different methods (creams, patches, pills, etc.), and different lengths of usage in order to optimize hormone levels accurately.

 MAKING THE DECISION

 The choice of whether or not to take hormone therapy is hardly an easy decision, and there are no easy answers.
 We’re truly only beginning to understand the biological effects of estrogen replacement.
 A woman’s age when she begins taking HRT, the duration of her treatment, and the method - whether patch or pill - are all factors that can affect the risks and benefits.

 Every woman should weigh her risk factors and decide whether the potential benefits outweigh those risks.
-You’ll also need to decide whether to use synthetic or natural hormones.
-Approaching any symptoms or discomfort with a more holistic approach that makes use of nutrition, lifestyle, and natural remedies is a great place to start.
+Approaching any symptoms or discomfort with a holistic lens that makes use of nutrition, lifestyle, and natural remedies is a great place to start.
 It best to work with a holistic practitioner before making any sudden moves.